-Hearty, low-carb baked zucchini casserole recipe Layers of zucchini, carrots and onions with a perfectly spiced meat sauce!
+Hearty, low-carb baked zucchini casserole recipe.
+Layers of zucchini, carrots and onions with a perfectly spiced meat sauce!
 Gluten Free.
+This makes a hearty main with a little Lebanese rice.

 Early fall is such a sweet spot.
 The harvest is starting to bring in spot-light worthy goodness like pumpkin, sweet potatoes, and carrots, but we still have plenty of favorite summer produce like zucchini.